eriicafes/commandstruct/README.md

 ## Use

 Define command dependencies.
 The command can then only be added as a command or subcommand to a program/command that satisfies it's dependencies.
-The command dependencies can be accessed in the command action and when calling `provide` on the command.
+The command dependencies can be accessed in the command action.

 You can only call `use` once and only before calling `provide`.